 All for a very reasonable price (around $60) for the good craftsmanship (the same company makes the highly-regarded, premium Hults Bruk line of axes).

 The Hults Bruk Akka Forester’s axe is more of an honorable mention than a true felling axe, but it’s a great companion to any felling axe.
 That’s because it’s lighter and smaller (coming in at 1.5 lbs for the axehead and 24 inches for the handle), but that makes it much more maneuverable than the big beasts such as the Council Tool 36-inchers and the Gransfors American felling axe.

-It’ll make short work of any small trees – up to a foot in a diameter, if you have a bit of time to spare – but where it really shines is in limbing work.
+When I took it out to test, it made short work of any small trees – up to a foot in a diameter, if you have a bit of time to spare – but it really shines in limbing work.
 If you fell a large tree you’ll probably have to deal with big, thick limbs.
 A large felling axe often doesn’t do great in the awkward positions the you have to cut in in those situations.
-The Hults Bruk Akka, though, excels – it takes big chips out with every bite and is light enough to use comfortably when you’re bent over or contorted to avoid hitting something on the backswing.
+The Hults Bruk Akka excels – it took big chips out with every bite and was light enough to use comfortably when bent over or contorted to avoid hitting something on the backswing.